dfloer/SC2k-docs/text data spec.md

 **Escape Value Table:**\
 Pointer is a friendly name for the thing being pointed to that was created for the purposes of this documentation.

+_Note:_ There is likely some index in one of the other parts of the data file for how to build these, but it has not been deciphered yet.

 |Value|Pointer|Value|Pointer|Value|Pointer|Value|Pointer|
 |---|---|---|---|---|---|---|---|
 | 0x4B | foundingreaction | 0x77 | utterance | 0x95 | action1 | 0xB3 | illness |